 An important figure in the Marina history is Ottone Bacaredda, who was born in Cagliari and, after becoming a lawyer and a politician, became the city mayor and contributed to the renewal of several city landmarks such as the Saint Remy Bastion.

-His works, however, weren’t always welcomed and were often used as excuses for popular uprisings, like the 1906 strike which started from the Buggerru miners (complaining about the rising prices) and expanded all the way to the Cagliari Tobacco Factory workers.
+His works, however, weren’t always welcomed.
+They were often the excuse for popular uprisings, like the 1906 strike which started from the Buggerru miners (complaining about the rising prices) and expanded all the way to the Cagliari Tobacco Factory workers.

 The Best Sights In La Marina, Cagliari